 A baby monitor with two-way audio, like the Infant Optics DXR-8 Video Baby Monitor, or a similar monitoring system is a great investment.

-This one has the latest in monitoring technology, featuring cameras that have night vision, 360-degree rotation to cover the entire room, and room temperature monitors.
+This one has the latest in monitoring technology, featuring cameras that have night vision, rotate through a 360 degree view to cover the entire room, and room temperature monitors.

 It is sound-activated and comes with 2-way audio so one or more caregivers can help with monitoring to keep their loved one safe and where both are free to move around the house.